-I trust that you found this tutorial valuable and it does help you learn how to fatten your bass tracks, and be confident to send your final mix for mastering without any doubts.
+I trust that you found this tutorial valuable and it does help you learn how to fatten your bass tracks.

 If you have any questions then leave a comment below or even if you just want to add to the discussion comment below.
 If this tutorial does help you improve your mixes then please share it to spread the love.